 I was born in Arecibo, Puerto Rico (hometown of the world's largest ionospheric observatory), and first licensed at the age of 17 as WP4BDL in 1961 (Novice).
-I upgraded to General and was issued KP4BDL, which I held until 1976, when I passed my Extra Class exam before an FCC inspector (including sending and receiving Morse code at 20+ WPM with a straight key), and was issued the call KP4AM.
+I upgraded to General Calss and was issued KP4BDL, which I held until 1976, when I passed my Extra Class exam before an FCC inspector (including sending and receiving Morse code at 20+ WPM with a straight key), and was issued the call KP4AM.
 In those years I took some trips to the U.S. and British Virgin Islands and operated as KV4IM and VP2VDK respectively.
 In March 1979 I led the first ever accreditated DXpedition to Desecheo Island (KP4AM/D).
 We made over 21,000 QSO's in 4 1/2 days.
-At that time, that was a record!
+At that time, that was a record.
+The were no computers and no logging software!.
 I am a past president of the Puerto Rico Amateur Radio Club, the DX Club of Puerto Rico and the South Florida DX Associatiion.
 From Puerto Rico I made the DXCC Honor Roll with 327 "countries" confirmed, WAZ, WPX and many other awards, plus a lot of contesting.
 I served as ARRL Section Manager for Puerto Rico for several years.
-In 1980 I was appointed member of the ARRL's DX Advisory Committee (only memeber ever residing outside of the lower 48.)
+In 1980 I was appointed member of the ARRL's DX Advisory Committee (only member ever residing outside of the lower 48).
 In 1988 I moved to Miami, Florida, where I currently reside.
-From Miami I have worked 339 DXCC entities with 338 confirmed (DXCC Honor Roll), and more than 100 countries in 7 bands.
-(5-Band DXCC + 30 and 17 meter endorsements--and have to put toghether some 12 meter QSLs and have them credited at ARRL).
+From Miami I have worked 339 DXCC entities with 338 confirmed (DXCC Honor Roll), and more than 100 countries in 8 bands.
+(5-Band DXCC + 30, 17 and 12 meters .
 The Challange plaque hangs on the wall with my 5BDXCC & 2 Honor Roll plaques.
-I am a member and proud supporter of the following amateur radio organizations: ARRL (life member), Florida Contest Group, Northern California DX Foundation (since 1979, member #750), INDEXA, Chiltern DX Club (The U.K. DX Foundation), the South Florida DX Association (past president, vice pres, secretary and director),and the Southeastern DX Club.
+I am a member and proud supporter of the following amateur radio organizations: ARRL (40-year+ life member), Florida Contest Group, Northern California DX Foundation (since 1979, member #750), INDEXA, Chiltern DX Club (The U.K. DX Foundation), the South Florida DX Association (past president, vice pres, secretary and director),and the Southeastern DX Club.
 I am an ARRL S.E.
 Division assistant director.
 My station consists of a Yaesu FT-2000, an FT-950 and a Yaesu Quadra Amplifier.
 Antennas: Cushcraft 4 element yagis for 20- and 15-meter bands, 3 element yagi on 10; 2 element yagis for 30 and 40 meters, A3W for 12 &17, plus sloper for 80 meter.
-Other ex-calls: NP4A (special event station) and AJ4BDL (1976).
+Other ex-calls: NP4A (special event station) and AJ4BDL (1976 -- U.S bicentennial).
 I am also ZF2DN.
 Married for 38 years (to the same wife!), have three grown-up sons and two granddaughters.
 I am a semi-retired lawyer.
 I work DX mostly on CW, some phone and some RTTY.
 My other hobbies are photography, boating and fishing.
 My brother is Isaac, KP4MS, whom I help with QSL'ing duties.
-If you send your card for KP4MS, KP4AM or KP4AM/D via W4DN, send a SASE (in the U.S.) or SAE with $1.10 in US stamps or US$1.10 cash.
-PLEASE DO NOT SEND I.R.Cs.
+If you send in your card for KP4MS, KP4AM or KP4AM/D via W4DN, send a SASE (in the U.S.) or SAE with $1.10 in US stamps or US$1.10 cash.
+PLEASE DO NOT SEND I.R.C.s --old or new.
 Please note that Bureau cards for KP4MS and KP4AM (a call now issued to the Caribbean Amateur Radio Association) should go to the KP4-Bureau only, NOT the W4 bureau.
-I have the original KP4AM/Desecheo logs and cards.
+Ihave the original KP4AM/Desecheo logs and cards.
 If you need a card, please email me (dnovoa at bellsouth dot net) the QSO information first, I'll check the logs and reply you.
 Note: The logs are handwritten and contain over 21,000 QSOs, so please try to be as precise on the QSO info as you can.
 When I confirm by email that you are in the log, then send your card directly to me.
 TU es 73. --Dave.